DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table.md

 ------|------|------------
 key | string | A table column's unique identifier. type | string | Specifies the table column type.
-The specified value defines which cell template is used to render the column. column? | [Column](#column) | Specifies the associated user column. width? | number | Specifies the table column width.
+The specified value defines which cell template is used to render the column. column? | [Column](#column-extension) | Specifies the associated user column. width? | number | Specifies the table column width.

 ### TableCellProps

-Describes properties passed to a cell template when it is being rendered.
+Describes properties passed to a component that renders a generic table cell.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-tableRow | [TableRow](#table-row) | Specifies a table row.
+tableRow | [TableRow](#tablerow) | Specifies a table row.
-tableColumn | [TableColumn](#table-column) | Specifies a table column.
+tableColumn | [TableColumn](#tablecolumn) | Specifies a table column.
 style? | Object | Styles that should be applied to the root cell element. colSpan? | number | The column count that the root cell element spans.

 ### TableDataCellProps

-Describes properties passed to the table cell template when it is being rendered.
+Describes properties passed to a component that renders a table cell.

 A value with the [TableCellProps](#tablecellprops) shape extended by the following fields: